Jeaninjeanz/qwerty2023/README.md

 - commit to main branch for modifications of readme
 - branches can be made of all files directly or editing individual files
 - team to review and commit any changes made every 4 (?) hours to main branch
+- folder creation is fiddly, as git does not support empty folders. so to save a file within a subfolder of "qwerty2023", simply type the folder name into the file name to save the file within that new subfolder. eg. "/subfolder/file.txt"

 # TO DO
 - find applicable data